lhsego/docs-csp2015/markdown/netflow_demo.md

 view(port = myport)
 ```

-## Challenge question
+### Challenge Question ###

 The following question is provided, free of charge, to help you become better acquainted with the trelliscope interface.
 The question will not be graded; it is strictly for learning purposes.

-- There is a set of workstations that were infected with malware and now form a botnet.
-This botnet has strated a recurring Denial of Service attack against an external IP address.
+1. There is a set of workstations that were infected with malware and now form a botnet.
+This botnet has launched a recurring Denial of Service attack against an external IP address.
 Can you find the machines in question?
-(Hint: Look for high numbers of outgoing connections)
+(Hint: Look for high numbers of outgoing connections.)

-# Trelliscope and Hadoop
+### Code - Computer Network Traffic ###

 The time has come for you, the user, to do some of the coding work.
-In particular, the following demo will teach you how to use hadoop and trelliscope together to visually analyze a large and complete data set.
+In particular, the following demo will teach you how to use hadoop and trelliscope together to visually analyze the netflow data set.
 Luckily for us, we've already covered this demo [here](http://tessera.io/docs-r-intro-bootcamp/#activity-22-using-tessera-with-hadoop-to-analyze-large-data).
 The necessary information will be covered in sections 2.2 and 2.3 of the [R boot camp](http://tessera.io/docs-r-intro-bootcamp/).
-We encourage you to go step by step through the process, particuarly since Hadoop has a steep learning curve.